ultraq/redhorizon/README.md

 was very familiar with having spent much of my teenage years modding and creating campaigns for them.

-In the first couple of years, I managed to display the map of the first Allied mission from C&C Red Alert (RA) using fixed-function OpenGL on Windows, from which came a set of file conversion tools with working code examples of how to decode various file formats from those games for display.
+In the first couple of years I managed to display the map of the first Allied mission from C&C Red Alert (RA) using fixed-function OpenGL on Windows, from which came a set of file conversion tools with working code examples of how to decode various file formats from those games for display.
 Not being able to do